lemonheee/DOS-attack-on-my-own-webserver/README.md

    a.
 Install hping3 on the attack device.
    b. turn on webserver on the target device.
-      I used a simple python webs server: python3 -m http.server It will start a web server on port 8000.
+      I used a simple python webs server: " python3 -m http.server "
+      It will start a web server on port 8000.
    c.
-Turn on wireshark on the target device.
+Turn on wireshark on the target device, in order to observe the network traffic.